ianhyzy/blog.ian.gay/_posts/2019-05-30-home-automation.md

 ## Step 2.2: Install the Home Assistant docker container
 Docker "containers" are tiny operating systems built to run a specific program or set of programs.
 They're nice to use because they're easy to update and configure.

 When Docker is upgraded, all data in the container is lost.
 To make sure you don't lost any data, make a folder in a Synology library.
 You'll tell the Home Assistant container to store configuration files in this folder.
 This will also make them much easier to edit.

-## Step 2.3 (Optional): Install Home Assistant Configurator
-You can edit your files with the Synology text editor, or mount your file share on a PC and use your favorite text editing program.
-Another option is to use HASS Configurator, a web-based text editor than can load your config files.
-It also provides helpful links and verification that your files are formatted correctly.
+Choose the folder you made as a volume when setting up your Home Assistant container and map it to `/config` in the container.
+To run your container, you'll need to log into your Synology via SSH and use the command line to start your container.
+The Docker UI in Synology doesn't support attaching USB devices to containers, but luckily you should only need to do this once (you can start, stop, and update the home assistant container from the UI and it will remember the USB setting).

+The command I use to start my container looks like this, but be aware you'll need to change the paths to match what you set up on your NAS:

+`sudo docker run --name home-assistant --restart=always --net=host -itd -v /volume1/Vault/configs/ha/config:/config -v /volume1/Vault/configs/cf-ssl/:/ssl --device /dev/ttyUSB0 --device /dev/ttyUSB1 homeassistant/home-assistant`

+I keep this command in a comment in my config file so I don't need to remember it.

 To verify you've installed Home Assistant correctly, go to http://your_Synology_IP:8123 and ensure you can see the Home Assistant welcome screen.